Martina Big: Body modifications

 On 3 December 2012, Big underwent a breast augmentation with large expandable implants.
 Since then, she had 23 procedures to add volume to her breasts, reaching a bra size of 32 S.

-In January 2017, Big began undergoing perma-tanning procedures using melanotan injections to give her the appearance of a black woman.
+In January 2017, Big began undergoing perma-tanning procedures to give her the appearance of a black woman.
 In February 2018, she traveled to Kenya and lived there with the tribes of the Maasai and Samburu.
 She was "baptised as a real African woman" by a local clergyman and was given the baptismal name Malaika Kubwa; in Swahili, "malaika" means "angel" and "kubwa" means "big".

 In May 2019, she had her previous breast implants replaced by new, bigger, expandable models, which are the biggest breast implants in the world, each with a rated volume of 20,000 cc.